Log management in FastNetMon

 sudo fcli commit

-In this mode FastNetMon will generate really big amount of log entries, please do not enable this mode for long time and after debugging, please switch to default log level “info”:
+In this mode, FastNetMon will generate a large amount of log entries.
+Please do not enable this mode for an extended period of time, and after debugging, please switch to the default log level “info”:

 sudo fcli set main logging_level info